Diabetes: Counting Carbs if You Don't Use InsulinSkip to the navigation

 - Eating standard portions of carbohydrate foods.
 Each serving size or standard portion contains about 15 grams of carbohydrate.
 It might be helpful to measure and weigh your food when you are first learning what makes up a standard portion.

 - Eating standard portions of foods that contain protein.
-Foods that contain protein (meat and cheese) are an important part of a balanced diet.
+Foods that contain protein (beans, eggs, meat, and cheese) are an important part of a balanced diet.

 - Eating less saturated fat and trans fat.
 A balanced diet includes healthy fat.
 Talk with a registered dietitian about how much fat you need in your diet.